Frequently Asked Questions

 A: Team members can be located anywhere in the world.

 Q: Where can I meet potential team members?

-A: The best way to meet other students who share your interests is at one of our upcoming events.
-However, if you are unable to attend an event, you can also look for team members online.
+A: The best way to meet other students who share your interests is at one of our upcoming online events.
+However, if you are unable to attend an event, you can also connect with potential team members online.